jacobgardner/ts-audit/README.md

         types aren't propogated correctly.
 -   [ ] Find better names for functions
 -   [ ] Support primitives
+-   [ ] Support root-level unions/intersections (will be solved similarly to primitives)
 -   [ ] Use custom error so that consumer can catch interface validations
 -   [ ] Allow option to disable additional properties being added to an object (possibly with a decorator)